Common land: Commons Registration Act 1965

-The UK government regularised the definitions of common land with the Commons Registration Act 1965, which established a register of common land.
+The UK government regularised the definitions of common land with the Commons Registration Act 1965 (c.
+64), which established a register of common land.

-Not all commons have owners, but all common land by definition is registered under 1965 Commons registration Act, along with the rights of any commoners if they still exist.
-The registration authorities are the County Councils, and when there is no ownership, a local council, such as a parish council is normally given guardianship by vesting the property under the Act (section 8).
+Not all commons have owners, but all common land by definition is registered under Commons Registration Act 1965, along with the rights of any commoners if they still exist.
+The registration authorities are the county councils, and when there is no ownership, a local council, such as a parish council is normally given guardianship by vesting the property under section 8 the act.

 An online database of registered common land was compiled by DEFRA in 1992–93 as part of a survey of the condition and wildlife of commons.
-The official up to date Registers of common land are held by the Commons Registration Authorities.
+The official up to date registers of common land are held by the commons registration authorities.

 The following registration information is held: